rasteri/TAStable/README.md

 To Adjust Ratio -
 1. Connect SDA ("D"), SCL ("C"), and GND on TAStable to the appropriate I2C pins on a raspberry pi, and enable I2C using raspi_config
-2. Adjust the necessary registers in "setratio.sh", then run it
+2. Run one of the scripts.
+Currently there are scripts to set ratio to nominal (i.e. the original SNES design spec) or one specifically for DKC2.
+You can choose to set temporarily (won't survive power cycles) or permenantly (will survive power cycles).
 3. Try the run.
-If it doesn't work goto 2.
+If it doesn't work edit the scripts and try again.

 # Install Pics #